5 Ways To Utilize Therapy Dolls For Depression In Children

 Using therapy dolls alongside other treatments

-Therapy dolls are just one of many viable treatment options for childhood depression.
-A mental health professional can work with a child’s caregivers to design a treatment plan best suited for a child’s individual needs.
-Below are some other options that can help children experiencing depression.
+Therapy using therapy dolls is just one of many potential treatment options for childhood depression.
+A mental health professional can work with a child’s caregiver(s) to design a treatment plan best suited for a child’s individual needs.
+Below are some other options that may be recommended for children experiencing depression.

 Medication

-According to the American Academy of Family Physicians, a combination of psychotherapy and medication is most effective in treating moderate to severe depression.
-Caregivers, health providers, and the child can work together to determine what medication will best meet the child’s needs.
+According to the American Academy of Family Physicians, a combination of psychotherapy and medication can be effective in treating moderate to severe depression in children and adolescents.
+Caregivers, healthcare providers, and the child, depending on their age, can work together to determine what medication will best meet the child’s needs, if it’s appropriate for a given child at all, since each individual is different.

 Other therapy options